wlzhao22/lip-vireo/README.md

 The included detectors are hessian, laplacian-of-Gaussian, Harris and SURF.
 The included descriptors are SIFT, LJET, Flip-invariant SIFT, RIFT, and SPIN.
 Please find out more details from the manual.

 # Detectors and Descriptors
-#### Detectors: DoG, LoG, Hessian, Harris, SURF, and Hessian-Affine
+#### Detectors: Difference-of-Gaussian (DoG), Laplacian-of-Gaussian (LoG), Hessian, Hessian-Laplacian, Harris, Harris-Laplacian, SURF, and Hessian-Affine
 #### Descriptors: SIFT, F-SIFT, SURF, FIND, SPIN, LJET, and RIFT

 # Compile